Introduction

 - A modern CSS reset

-- Foundational accessibility features
+- Reliable accessibility features for assistive technology users

-- A lightweight system of utility classes for controlling dimensions, positioning, spacing, borders, text, images, and colors
+- A lightweight system of utility classes for controlling dimensions, positioning, flexbox, spacing, borders, text, images, and colors

 - And more

-Using several modern CSS technologies
+Modern CSS technologies

 - Container queries (inline-size)

-- Grid
+- CSS Grid

 - Math functions (e.g. clamp)